mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 #### 5. Be the Change You Want to See

-When something’s not clearly documented, take the initiative to figure out what’s going on and update the documentation for the people who come after you.
+When something isn't clearly documented, take the initiative to figure out what's going on, and update the documentation for the people who come after you.

 [Learn, Master, Teach](https://handbook.mattermost.com/company/about-mattermost/mindsets#learn-master-teach) is a model we use to pass on training after you’ve been trained to help grow everyone at the company.